-Most of the time, PPC management generalizes Search Ads to the extent that we forget just how intricately diversified the pay-per-click realm is.
+Most of the time, PPC marketing focuses on Search Ads so much that we forget just how incredibly diversified the pay-per-click realm really is.

-That is why we took an interest to dive a little deeper into what display advertisement means for businesses and how it is wise to redistribute budget and give it a chance.
+That is why we’re going to dive a little deeper into what display advertisement means for a PPC company and how you can redistribute your budget and give it a chance.

 Does Display Advertising Even Ring a Bell?

 Let me put it into perspective for you.
 A PPC platform consists of two networks: Search and Display.
-The difference is that when you target the Display Network, you’re not targeting prospects searching for your products or services instead of showcasing text or banner ads on an immense network of sites online based on particular audiences’ interests.
+The difference is that when you use the Display Network, you’re not targeting prospects searching for your products or services.
+Instead, this kind of Google Ads management is showcasing text or banner ads on an immense network of sites based on particular audiences’ interests.

 “The Display Network reaches over 90% of global internet users expanding across 2 million sites!” -Google.